Sandra Major

-Sandra J. Major (born September 4, 1954) was a member of the Pennsylvania House of Representatives from the 111th District between 1995 and 2017.
+Sandra J. Major (born September 4, 1954) is an American politician who was a member of the Pennsylvania House of Representatives from the 111th District between 1995 and 2017.
 Prior to her election to the House, she was Susquehanna County Treasurer and district assistant to former Representative Carmel Sirianni.

 Career

-Major was elected to the leadership position of Republican Caucus Chairwoman for the 2007-08 legislative session.
+Major was elected to the leadership position of Republican Caucus Chairwoman for the 2007–08 legislative session.